Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 StackPanelNode is therefore an existing framework-owned layout container.

-Its current behavior is part of the completed Phase 2 one-dimensional layout scope.
-More advanced flex/grid behavior remains outside Phase 2.
+Its current behavior is part of the completed one-dimensional layout scope.
+More advanced flex/grid behavior remains outside.

-14. Positioning
+Positioning
 Node currently exposes:

 PositionMode::Layout

 PositionMode::Absolute

-PositionMode::Absolute is part of the completed Phase 2 positioning scope.

 Absolute-positioned children are separated from normal one-dimensional flow and receive framework-owned final geometry according to the current layout pipeline.

-Advanced positioning semantics beyond the Phase 2 scope are not implied.
+Advanced positioning semantics beyond the current scope are not implied.

-15. InputManager
-Source:

-src/core/inputmanager.hpp
-src/core/inputmanager.cpp
+InputSystem

-InputManager converts SDL input into framework-level interaction state and events.
+InputSystem converts SDL input into framework-level interaction state and events.

 Responsibilities